maliksahil/AzureFunctionsAADNodeJS/README.md

-# This repo contains the various identity related scenarios with Azure functions
+# This repo contains the various identity related scenarios with Azure functions in NodeJS